-- Develop CommuteInfo online platform through the SPC into a regional one-stop shop for travel options that integrates all mobility services and active transportation opportunities in ridematching, trip planning, trip tracking, and other resources.
+- · Develop CommuteInfo online platform through the SPC into a one-stop shop for travel options that integrates all mobility services in ride-matching, trip planning, and trip tracking.
 Short-term. - Develop a regional transit map through the SPC along with a coordinated public relations campaign to increase awareness of transit options.
-Short-term. 🐠 👺
+Short-term. 🐠 🖫